25 Tax Write-Offs for Estheticians

 Anything you use for facials or skincare for your clients is considered a write-off.

-Write off decor like candles, pictures, and plants you use to create the write atmosphere for clients.
+Write off decor like candles, pictures, and plants you use to create the right atmosphere for clients.

 Spotify, Pandora, or other music streaming services you use while with clients are write-offs.